 Easy Cheese Stuffed Mushrooms

-These cheese and garlic stuffed mushrooms are simple to put together and easy to adapt to your favorite cheeses.
-We love using a sharp cheddar, but mozzarella, Swiss, Gruyere cheese or even creamier cheeses like feta, goat or brie will all work.
-A combination of cheeses is a great idea, too!
+These cheese and garlic stuffed mushrooms are simple to put together and easily adapt to your favorite cheeses.
+We love using a sharp cheddar, but mozzarella, Swiss, Gruyere cheese, or even creamier cheeses like feta, goat, and brie will all work.
+Of course, a combination of cheeses is a great idea, too!